JacobBumgarner/VesselVio/Build.md

 rank: 4
 ---

-If you are unable to run the bundled VesselVio app, this page is for you.
-Below you'll find detailed instructions explaining how to download the necessary files and then run the application from your terminal.
+If you are unable to run the bundled VesselVio app or just want to run the app locally, this page is for you.
+Below you'll find detailed instructions explaining how to download the necessary files and then run the application from your command prompt/terminal.

 We've tried to make this process as simple as possible!
 By the end, you should be able to run the app with a single line of code.
 Please [contact us](mailto:vesselvio@gmail.com) if you need help or have questions.